Keep being updated with phanganist.com by following our Facebook page.

 "The most important thing here is that they are establishing territory," Kritsana Kaewplang, Thailand's country director of Panthera, told HuffPost.

 The biggest threats to tigers remain poaching, mainly for their hides and traditional medicine, and destruction of their habitats.
 According to estimates, there are still around 160 Indochinese tigers left in Thailand and just over 200 in neighbouring Myanmar.
+According to Panthera, there are around 3,900 tigers living in the wild worldwide including Bengal and Siberian tigers.

 But those numbers are a far cry from the estimated 100,000 tigers who lived in the wilderness a century ago.